COAL

 ii.
 Macroscopic classification

-Microscopic classification of coal involves examining coal samples under a microscope to assess their composition, structure, and petrographic characteristics.
+Microscopic classification of coal involves examining coal samples under a microscope to assess their composition, structure and petrographic characteristics.
 This classification provides detailed information about the coal's organic components, mineral matter, and degree of coalification.
-It helps in understanding the coal's quality, rank, and potential uses.
-Here are the main microscopic classifications of coal:

 a.
 Monomaceral Coal